The fantastic Microbial Ecophysiology Lab (Summer 2026)

 Steven Kilmetz (he/him)

-• Position: PhD Student (Second year).
-Molecular and Cell Biology (Microbiology).
+• Position: Third-yeard PhD Student.
+Molecular and Cell Biology (Microbiology and Biochemistry).

 • Research interests: Physiology of extremophiles and how they live in such extreme conditions.
 I also intend to use an anaerobic extremophile from the domain Archaea, Methanosarcina acetivorans, as a model for astrobiology.